nesi/support-docs/docs/General/FAQs/How_can_I_see_how_busy_the_cluster_is?.md

     bigmem    up    1-infini 7-00:00:00     72 2:18:2       5   allocated  wbl[001,004...
     hugemem   up    1-infini 7-00:00:00    128 4:16:2       1   mixed      wbh001

-Each partition has a row for every state it\'s nodes are currently in.
+Each partition has a row for every state it's nodes are currently in.

 For example, the `large` partition currently has  **1** `down` node, **133** `mixed` nodes,  **7** `allocated` nodes and  **85** `idle`